-GHB, short for γ-Hydroxybutyric acid is another drug wreaking havoc on today’s club kids.
+GHB, short for γ-Hydroxybutyric acid, is another drug wreaking havoc on today’s club kids.
 It is popular among teens, young adults, and those in the bodybuilding community (used to increase muscle growth and athletic performance).
 So what exactly is it?

 GHB is a powerful nervous system depressant and psychoactive drug and has been said to be one of the most dangerous drugs in the country.
 One very alarming thought about “G” is that many young adults believe they can use “G” responsibly.
-This is completely untrue.
+This is entirely untrue.